List of Marvel Comics characters: N: N'astirh in other media

+Naga

+Naga is a supervillain appearing in American comic books published by Marvel Comics.
+Naga was created by writer Roy Thomas and artist Marie Severin and first appeared in Sub-Mariner #9 (January 1969).

+A member of Homo mermanus, Naga ruled the underwater nation of Lemuria.
+After falling under the thrall of the malevolent serpent god, Set, Naga became a mutated, long-lived and superpowered emperor of Lemuria.
+He was later assassinated by his own ally, Karthon the Quester.

 Wilfred Nagel

-Wilfred Nagel is a fictional character appearing in American comic books published by Marvel Comics.
-The character, created by Robert Morales and Kyle Baker, first appeared in Truth: Red, White & Black #1 (November 2002).

 Wilfred Nagel is a scientist who was tasked with recreating the super-soldier serum following the death of its creator, Abraham Erskine.
 To this end, Nagel recruited 300 African-American soldiers for use as subjects.
 Isaiah Bradley was the only person to survive the procedures and took on the mantle of Captain America.

 Wilfred Nagel in other media

 Wilfred Nagel appears in The Falcon and the Winter Soldier, portrayed by Olli Haaskivi.
+This version is a former Hydra scientist who was contracted by Power Broker to recreate the super-soldier serum.
+Amidst an attack by Madripoor bounty hunters, Nagel is killed by Helmut Zemo.